Arsenal equaliser vs Manchester United was VAR 'at its best', says Jamie Carragher

 The Manchester United boss had remonstrated with fourth official Chris Kavanagh after the goal, complaining that he had whistled before it had gone in - although the United boss admitted after the game he had been "trying his luck" to overturn the referee's decision.

+He later told reporters: "Ashley (Young) certainly holds his hand up because he can look straight at the linesman.
+Maybe he hesitates a little bit.
+He could have probably got a block in and that probably would have helped David (De Gea) but that's no consolation for us now because it's a perfectly good goal for them.

+"He probably should have kept the flag down.
+He made an impact on the situation by raising the flag."

-Solskjaer was less impressed with the video assistant's input when Sead Kolasinac appeared to handball Ashley Young's cross, but VAR official Mike Dean decided against overruling Friend's decision not to award a penalty.
+Solskjaer was magnanimous in the end but less impressed with the video assistant's input when Sead Kolasinac appeared to handball Young's cross, but VAR official Mike Dean decided against overruling Friend's decision not to award a penalty.

 "You'd rather blow the whistle and check it after if you are unsure," he said.
 "I was, and quite a few Manchester United fans were sure that it was a penalty.